 In some cases, they’re not sure why they’re not ranking.
 In others, they attribute the issue to factors such as having a lower domain rating than their competitors, or not having enough budget to build sufficient backlinks to their content.
+And with AI Overviews now appearing for many searches and zero-click results on the rise, some companies are questioning whether ranking organically is even worth pursuing anymore.

 In our experience, while domain rating and backlinks are important (i.e. you can’t have a DR of zero to rank and you usually need to do some link building), it is still possible to compete and outrank your competitors in Google even if you have a “low” DR (it’s relative) or minimal link building — even for high value, buying-intent keywords.

 In this post, we’re going to discuss the main reasons why companies often have difficulty outranking their competition (or even getting to the first page of search results).
-Then, we’ll share the 3-step process we use to help our clients outrank their competitors in organic search, even when they have less domain authority than their competitors.
+Then, we’ll share the 6-step process we use to help our clients outrank their competitors in organic search, even when they have less domain authority than their competitors.

 Note: If you’d like help outranking your competitors on Google using the process below, you can learn more about our agency here and reach out about working with us here.